 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Your ear consists of three parts: the outer ear, the middle ear and the inner ear.
-Sound enters through your outer ear as energy or vibrations.
-The energy strikes your eardrum (located in your middle ear) and travels to your inner ear and brain.
-There, the energy gets transformed into electrical signals your brain understands as sound.
+Your ear has three main parts: the outer ear, the middle ear and the inner ear.
+Sound travels into your outer ear as sound waves (vibrations).
+These vibrations make your eardrum move.
+When your eardrum moves, it sends the vibrations through your middle ear and into your inner ear.
+There, the vibrations change into electrical signals that your brain understands as sound, or noise.

 Advertisement

-Tympanometry uses an instrument called a tympanometer to perform the test and record the results.
-The tympanometer has a probe that the audiologist will insert into your ear during the test.
-The probe has three ports:
+Tympanometry uses a device called a tympanometer to do the test and record the results.
+In the test, your audiologist places a small probe earbud into your ear.
+The earbud has three tiny openings (ports).
+Each port does different things:

 Advertisement

-They test different things.
-Audiometry tests how well you hear sounds.
-This includes how well you can distinguish various types of sounds (tones) and how well you can hear quiet or loud sounds.
+Audiometry (hearing test) checks how well you hear sounds.
+This includes how well you can distinguish various types of sound and how well you can hear quiet or loud sounds.
 Tympanometry tests how well your middle ear works by measuring eardrum movement.
-Both tests can help a healthcare provider diagnose problems related to hearing loss.
+Both tests can help an audiologist diagnose issues related to hearing loss.

 Advertisement